 Yes, there are a great many people who identify as being LGBTIQ+.
 Despite just over a quarter of same-sex couples living in Victoria, unfortunately many have been subjected to (or continue to face) discrimination and prejudice.
 Consequently, people who identify as LGBTIQ+ have higher rates of mental health conditions, including an increased risk of depression and anxiety.

 It is a natural and healthy aspect of one’s wellbeing to recognise and embrace one’s sexuality.
 It is also perfectly normal when this means identifying as gay, queer, same-sex attracted or LGBTIQ+.

 For many people, the journey of self-discovery begins in their early teens.
 For others, it can take much longer.
 It’s a deeply personal process and no two people will have exactly the same experience.

 There is also greater recognition of the fact that sexuality isn’t as simple or binary as is often popularly portrayed.
 This is one reason why terms like LGBT, LGBTQ and LGBTQIA+ are receiving increased usage — they have come into everyday use because they more accurately acknowledge that human sexuality is thoroughly complex and diverse.

-For many people, understanding who they truly are may begin by simply questioning their sexual preference.
+Sexuality can play a crucial role in a person’s sense of identity.
 However, it’s important to note that merely having questions about one’s sexuality in no way means a ‘decision’ is needed.
 It may, however, lead to further thoughts or questions.
 Common questions that may arise might include some of the following.